spc476/a09/README.txt

 	W0002

 	        The label wasn't referenced by any other code.
-And if the label is not referenced, why have the label in the first place?
-It could also mean an unused variable whose removal could save some space.
+It could mean an unused variable whose removal could save some space.

 	W0003